0xPolygonMiden/miden-vm/docs/src/user_docs/assembly/code_organization.md

 ```

 #### Programs
-Executable modules are used to defined programs.
-A program can contain zero or more internal procedures (defined with `proc` instruction) and exactly one main procedure (defined with `begin` instruction).
+Executable modules are used to define programs.
+A program contains zero or more internal procedures (defined with `proc` instruction) and exactly one main procedure (defined with `begin` instruction).
 For example, the following module defines one internal procedure and a main procedure:
 ```
 proc.foo
     <instructions>